Is your Upwork profile getting rejected? So how to get an Upwork profile approved even if it has been rejected previously?

 You can even add a video to the overview.
 Though it isn’t mandatory, adding a video about your services can make your profile stand out.
 Ultimately it helps in getting approval.

-The next important aspect of an Upwork Profile is the category and subcategory of expertise.
+The next crucial aspect of getting an Upwork Profile approved is – have the correct category and subcategory of expertise.

 You are free to choose up to 10 categories.
 Choose all of them to make sure you are more searchable by clients in the marketplace.